 As Vlad Zamfir put it, this is like a miner participating in a 51% attack, causing their mining hardware to immediately burn down.

-Stake slashings, ejections, and other penalties, coordinated by the beacon chain, will exist to prevent other acts of bad behaviour.
+Stake slashings, ejections, and other penalties, coordinated by the beacon chain, will exist to prevent other acts of bad behavior.
 Validators will also be responsible for flagging these incidents.

 |Staking allows for secure sharding.
 Shard chains allow Ethereum to create multiple blocks at the same time, increasing transaction throughput.
 Sharding the network in a proof-of-work system would simply lower the power needed to compromise a portion of the network.|